aehyvari/smt-comp.github.io/2021/parallel-and-cloud-tracks.md

 <p>

 The rules also provide a score for the <em>largest contribution</em>
 score.
-This year the score seems to give a more consistent view, while it unfortunately, due to lack of competition, could be defined only for two divisions (the winners in the table tracks are both my solvers).
+This year the score seems to offer a slightly more consistent view.
+Unfortunately, due to lack of competition, the score could be defined only for two divisions (the winners in the table are both my solvers).

 {% assign cloudLargestContribution = site.results_2021 |where: "track", "track_cloud" |where: "recognition", "largest_contribution" | first %}
 {% assign participants = site[cloudLargestContribution.participants] %}